JoshuaPangaribuan/restaurant-api/README.md

 1. Clone this repository `git clone https://github.com/JoshuaPangaribuan/restaurant-api.git`
 2. Go to the project directory `cd restaurant-api`
 3. Install Makefile on [Windows](https://stackoverflow.com/questions/2532234/how-to-run-a-makefile-in-windows) or [Linux](https://stackoverflow.com/questions/11934997/how-to-install-make-in-windows-7)
-4. Run `make build-docker` to build the docker image
+4. Run `make run-docker` to run the docker container
+5. The application will be running on `http://localhost:8081`

+### With Docker Compose
+1. Clone this repository `git clone https://github.com/JoshuaPangaribuan/restaurant-api.git`
+2. Go to the project directory `cd restaurant-api`
+3. Install Docker Compose on [Windows](https://docs.docker.com/compose/install/) or [Linux](https://docs.docker.com/compose/install/)
-5. Run `make local-docker` to run the docker container
+4. Run `make run-compose` to run the project
-6. The application will be running on `http://localhost:8081`
+5. The application will be running on `http://localhost:8081`
+6. Validate the application by running `docker ps -a` and check if the container is running

 ## Dependency